tychusyuan/ThinkInEnglish/bbc/Nasa’s_James_Webb_telescope_takes_super_sharp_view_of_early_universe_BBC_News.md

-now President Biden has introduced the

-first image to be shown publicly from

-the James Webb Telescope the largest and

-most powerful ever launched into space
+now President[^president] Biden has introduced the first image to be shown publicly from the James Webb Telescope,the largest and most powerful ever launched into space
+[^president]: president /ˈprɛzɪd(ə)nt/ noun ; the elected head of a republic

-its infrared capabilities enable it to

-peer through Cosmic dust and clouds to

-detect light from the earliest Stars the
+its infrared capabilities[^capability] enable it to peer through Cosmic dust and clouds to detect[^detect] light from the earliest Stars
+[^capability]: capability /keɪpəˈbɪlɪti/ noun the power or ability to do something.
+[^detect]: detect /dɪˈtɛkt/ verb: detect; 3rd person present: detects; past tense: detected; past participle: detected; gerund or present participle: detecting discover or identify the presence or existence of.

-first photograph showed an array of

-colored Points of Light from hundreds of

-galaxies in one small section of the
+the first photograph showed an array of colored Points of Light from hundreds of galaxies in one small section[^section] of the universe
+[^section]: section /ˈsɛkʃ(ə)n/ noun: section; plural noun: sections ; any of the more or less distinct parts into which something is or may be divided or from which it is made up.

-universe our science editor Rebecca
+our science editor Rebecca Morrell reports

-Morrell reports

 a deeper view of our universe than we've